MCreator/MCreator/plugins/mcreator-localization/help/default/potion/duration.md

-This parameter defines how long the inlined effect lasts.
+This parameter defines how long this effect entry lasts.